 Please contact our PPP team to see if this model is right for you.

 I have heard that PPP loan recipients may have to document they didn’t have access to other sources of funds, outside of the PPP program, to help the business remain open.
 Does this apply to my company?

-For those borrowers with loans over $2 million that keep the loans instead of returning them by the May 18 “safe harbor” deadline, the SBA will perform a review of the loan and determine if they agree with the borrower’s need for funding.
+For those borrowers with loans over $2 million, the SBA will perform a review of the loan and determine if they agree with the borrower’s need for funding.
 If the SBA deems that the borrower lacked an adequate basis to make the certification, the SBA will inform the lender that the borrower is not eligible for forgiveness and that the outstanding amount of the loan must be repaid in full.
 If the borrower repays the loan, the SBA will not pursue administrative action

 A borrower’s loan forgiveness isn’t negatively impacted by employees who decline a good faith written offer to restore hours at the same salary.
 Under this scenario the borrower must maintain records of the offer and report the rejected offer to the state unemployment office within 30 days.
 Borrowers can also exclude from the calculations employees who are fired due to performance issues or who voluntarily reduce their hours or resign.
 These three scenarios would enable the borrower to reduce the FTE number that must be reached by December 31, 2020.